 10. Domains Bot

-Not only does Domains Bot do an excellent job of generating interesting domain names, they also allow you to pick synonyms that you’d like to use with your original keywords.
+Not only does Domains Bot do an excellent job of generating interesting domain names for free, they also allow you to pick synonyms that you’d like to use with your original keywords.
 Combining these factors can result in some pretty cool names that you probably wouldn’t have thought of.

 To use it, you first have to put in one or more seed keyword.
 After that, you can through the initial results, customize the TLDs that you want, add or change the synonyms, and even add in your preferred prefixes and suffixes.